Early Years Funding for 2, 3 and 4-year-olds

 3 and 4-year-olds

-All 3 and 4-year-olds are eligible for the Early Years Funding starting from the term after their third birthday until they start school (usually at statutory school age – the term following their fifth birthday).
+All 3 and 4-year-olds are eligible for the Early Years Funding from the start of the funding period following their third birthday until they start school (usually at statutory school age – the term following their fifth birthday).

 Extended Entitlement for 3 and 4 year olds